Coding-Club-JNTUHCEH/CC_coding_practice/README.md

 - added error pages
 - added forgot password feature
 - added how to get codeforces username help page
+- added to display proper errors for invalid users

 **Things to do:**

 - Improve design of Profile view ( for now it's basic)
-- create a new email account to send forgot password link
+- create a new email account to send forgot password link ( for now not needed )
-- need display proper errors for invalid users ( for now it redirects to hello world )
 - JavaScript should be added for friendly user interface ( making it dynamic )
 - design of Leaderboard
 - add  'add friend' option